 - Click "Window" then "Window".
 The window creation wizard starts.

 - Select "Blank" in the list of "standard" windows displayed on the left.
 The "Phoenix" skin template is selected by default in the list of skin templates on the right.
-You can choose another skin template proposed in the list.
+You can choose another skin template from the list.

 - Validate the window creation wizard ("OK" button).
 The window is automatically created in the editor.
-The window for saving an element is displayed.
+The save window appears.
 This window is used to specify:

 - The element title.
-For a window, this title will be displayed in the title bar of window.
+This title will be displayed in the window title bar.